Hxueit/Devil-Connection-Sav-Manager/README.md

 <details>
 <summary>English</summary>

-A small, easy-to-use tool for managing and editing screenshot save files for the game **でびるコネクショん**.
+A small, easy-to-use tool for managing and editing some .sav files for the game **でびるコネクショん**.

 Honestly fantastic game – here is the [Steam store page](https://store.steampowered.com/app/3054820/).
 Please consider supporting the developers.

-The GUI is built with tkinter and the [Sun Valley theme](https://github.com/rdbende/Sun-Valley-ttk-theme).
+GUI is built with tkinter and the [Sun Valley theme](https://github.com/rdbende/Sun-Valley-ttk-theme).

 ## Features

+The tool consists of two tabs:

+### 📸 Screenshot Management
-* 🖼️ **Screenshot preview**: Automatically decodes base64 images stored in `.sav` files and displays them.
+- 🖼️ **Preview**: Automatically decodes base64 images inside .sav files and displays them
-* ➕ **Add, replace, delete screenshots**: Add custom images to the in-game gallery, or replace / delete existing screenshots.
+- ➕ **Add / Replace / Delete**: Freely add custom images to the gallery, replace existing screenshots, or delete them
-* 📤 **Export images**: Export screenshots as PNG/JPEG/WebP image files.
+- 📤 **Export**: Save screenshots as png / jpeg / webp files (individual or batch)
-* 🔀 **Sorting**: Freely adjust the order in which screenshots appear in the in-game gallery.
+- 🔀 **Reorder**: Freely change the display order in the in-game gallery
-* ☑️ **Multi-select**: Checkbox multi-selection for convenient batch operations.
+- ☑️ **Multi-selection**: Checkbox support for easy batch operations

-* ❇️ **Save analysis (Beta)**: Shows the number and IDs of endings/characters/stickers that are still locked, plus some other information in the save file.
-(Not yet complete.)
+### 📊 Save Data Analysis
+- Automatically decodes `DevilConnection_sf.sav` and displays detailed information:
+  - Achieved endings, stickers, character statistics (including uncollected items list)
+  - Game statistics (MP collected, judgment count, loop count, etc.)
+  - Fanatic route info (NEO value, fanatic route progress, etc.)
+  - And some more details
+- **Ending unlock conditions list**: Shows requirements for every ending at a glance (unachieved endings are highlighted)
+- **Save file viewer/editor**: Conveniently view and modify the contents of `DevilConnection_sf.sav`

 ## Installation

 ### Requirements

-* Python 3.8 or higher
+- Python 3.8 or higher

-### Steps
+### Installation steps

-> Note: You can also download the standalone EXE from the Releases page.
-With that version you do **not** need to install Python or any dependencies.
+> Note: You can also download the standalone .exe from the Releases page — no Python or dependencies required

-1. Clone or download this repository.
+1. Clone or download this repository
 2. Install dependencies:
 ```bash
 pip install -r requirements.txt
 ```

-## Usage
+## How to Use

-1. Run the program:
+1. Launch the program:
 ```bash
 python main.py
 ```

-2. Select the game directory:
+2. Select the game folder:

-   * Click the **“Browse directory”** button.
+   - Click the “Browse Directory” button
-   * Select the game’s `_storage` folder (for example:
+   - Choose the game's `_storage` folder
-     `C:\Program Files (x86)\Steam\steamapps\common\でびるコネクショん\_storage`)
+     (example: `C:\Program Files (x86)\Steam\steamapps\common\でびるコネクショん\_storage`)

-3. The program will automatically load all files in that folder matching `DevilConnection_photo_XXXXXXXX.sav` as well as `DevilConnection_sf.sav`, and you can then use all features.
+3. The tool will automatically load all files matching `DevilConnection_photo_XXXXXXXX.sav` and the `DevilConnection_sf.sav` file.

-## Extra Notes
+## Additional Notes

-### Drag-and-drop sorting
+### Screenshot Management Tab

+#### Drag & Drop Reordering
-* Click and drag list items to change their order (the in-game gallery will reflect this order).
+- Click and drag list items to change order (the in-game gallery will reflect the new order)
-* After dragging, an arrow indicator will show which file was moved.
+- An arrow indicator shows which file is being moved during drag

-### Batch export
+#### Batch Export

-* Batch export packs all selected images into a single ZIP file.
+- All selected images will be packed into a single ZIP file

+### Save Data Analysis Tab

+#### Save File Editing
+- Click “View Save Data” to display `DevilConnection_sf.sav` content in JSON format
+- Check “Enable Editing” to allow modifications
+- Changes can be saved with the “Save” button
+  **Warning: Incorrect edits can corrupt your save file.
+Only edit if you know what you're doing, and always keep a backup**
+- To edit collapsed fields (`record`, `_tap_effect`, `initialVars`, etc.), first check “Unfold All / Expand Horizontally”

+#### Variable Name Display
+- When “Show Variable Names” is checked, the actual variable path (e.g., `memory.name`, `endings`, etc.) is shown next to each item, making it easy to locate values in the save file

-### Q: What’s the point of this project?
+### Q: What is this tool actually useful for?

-* A: No big practical purpose.
-Just makes importing and exporting in-game screenshots easier.
-  E.g. if you want to quickly add an in-game-style screenshot to an image, you can import the image, tweak it in the game, then extract it again.
-Mainly project for fun.
+A: It doesn't have huge practical value.
+The most useful parts are probably quickly checking sticker counts and NEO value, and easily importing/exporting gallery screenshots.
+You can also import an image, edit it in-game, then extract it again—just for fun.

-## Notes / Warnings
+## Important Notes

-* Operations directly modify the game’s screenshot save files.
-If you’re worried, back up the `_storage` folder first.
+- The tool directly modifies the game's screenshot save files and the main save file.
+If you're worried, please **back up** the entire `_storage` folder first
-* Sorting will change the display order of screenshots in the in-game gallery.
+- Reordering changes the actual display order in the in-game gallery
-* ⚠️ Deleting will remove both the screenshot file **and** its index entry.
-This cannot be undone, so please be careful.
+- ⚠️ Deletion permanently removes both the file and its index entry — it cannot be undone
+- ⚠️ Be careful when editing the save file.
+Invalid JSON, deleted required fields, etc., can make the save unreadable and break the game.
+Only edit when you know what you are doing, and always make a backup before editing.
-* This tool is completely unofficial and not affiliated with the developers of **でびるコネクショん**.
+- This tool is completely unofficial and has no affiliation with the developers of 《でびるコネクショん》.
+It only fetches/edits locally stored save and screenshot files; does not modifies core game files.
-  It does not modify any core game files; it only works on screenshot save files stored locally by the user.

 ## License
 MIT License

-## Contributing
+## Contributions

-* This project was written in spare time.
-Haven't ran into issues in my own testing, but there may be oversights.
-Issues and pull requests are very welcome.
+This was written in spare time and works fine in my own testing, but there may be edge cases.
+Issues and pull requests are very welcome!

-* In theory, with a few small tweaks this tool should work for any game built with Tyrano that stores screenshots in `.sav` files.
-For now, however, it is tailored specifically to **でびるコネクショん** for ease of use.
+Thereotically, with minor modifications the tool could support any TyranoBuilder game that saves screenshots as .sav files, but for ease of use it is currently specialized for でびるコネクショん.

 </details>